-Wildflowers such as lupine and arnica often grow under the forest canopy, but the most conspicuous wildflower displays occur in open meadows and sagebrush-steppe.
-The appearance of beauties, glacier lilies, and steer's head announce spring in the park.
-Soon colors splash the slopes, especially on the northern range—yellow from arrowleaf balsamroot, white from phlox, reds and oranges from paintbrush, and blue from penstemon and lupine.
-Goldenrod and asters indicate the coming of fall.
-(View Yellowstone's Wildflower List with Blooming Times)
+Wildflowers such as lupine (Lupinus argenteus) and arnica (Arnica cordifolia) often grow under the forest canopy, but the most conspicuous wildflower displays occur in open meadows and sagebrush-steppe.
+The appearance of springbeauties (Claytonia lanceolata), glacier lilies (Erythronium grandiflorum), and steer's head (Dicentra uniflora) announce spring in the park.
+Soon colors splash the slopes, especially on the northern range—yellow from arrowleaf balsamroot (Balsamorhiza sagittata), white from phlox (Phlox multiflora), reds and oranges from paintbrush (Castilleja), and blue from penstemon (Penstemon montanus) and lupine.
+Goldenrod (Solidago multiradiata) and purple asters indicate the coming of fall.

 Elevation, relative temperatures, soil types, and precipitation patterns all play a role in what you find blooming in various areas at different times of the year.
 In addition, far-reaching events such as fires can cause spectacular blooms of species that thrive on the conditions these events create.

 Remember that many of Yellowstone’s wildflowers are also very important parts of animal diets.
 The bulbs of spring beauty and glacier lily, for example, are vital spring foods of the grizzly bear.
 Wild strawberries are collected by ground squirrels and chipmunks; the seeds of most wildflowers are used by birds and insects.
 Even the petals of many flowers are eaten by animals.
 Bees and other insects collect nectar and pollen.

 Review the list of reported sightings from the current and previous years to see when some wildflowers have been spotted.